 The Third Biennial African Philosophy World Conference‘ is taking place in Dar Es Salaam from 28. to 30.
 October 2019 with a dedicated focus on knowledge practices.
 The call for papers ends on 1.
 April 2019

 Dr. Jenniffer Mabuka calls for „heavy financial investments“ by African governments to build the necessary bio-medical research capacities for development and prevention of health crises.

-During the summer semester I had the opportunity to teach a course on research integrity with my colleague Tim Flink from Humboldt-Universität zu Berlin.
+During the summer semester I had the opportunity to teach a course on research integrity and international scientific collaborations with my colleague Tim Flink from Humboldt-Universität zu Berlin.
 The course was part of a Master-program in science studies and turned out to be very interesting with a lot of input, critique and ideas from the students when we discussed the the texts.

 To facilitate the exchange on teaching about this topic, especially with focus on research collaborations with participants from the Global South, I am publishing the syllabus here.
 Feel free do use the material or add to the course outline through comments.
 It will be great to discuss further options of how to place the topic in science studies.
 So my questions to you include:

-What are your syllabi?
+What are your courses on this topics?
 What texts and material do you use when teaching research integrity in your field?
 And at which departments do you teach these subjects?